crazko/romanvesely.com/src/posts/2019/2019-01-02-easy-frontend-development.md

 ---
-id: 11
 title: Easy frontend development
+---

-description: Create, store, present and distribute HTML templates painlessly with the current offer of the tools that are ready to help you.
+Create, store, present and distribute HTML templates painlessly with the current offer of the tools that are ready to help you.
 And completely for free!
----

 ## Background